-Michael Henrichsen, P.Geo, the Company's Chief Geological Officer is a Qualified Person, who assumes responsibility for the overall Technical Information in this AIF including the summarization of any information taken from the above referenced 2022 Margarita Technical Report and 2022 Santa Cecilia Technical Report.
-The named individuals who supervised the preparation of the Technical Information contained in this AIF are qualified persons, as defined under NI 43-101 (each individually, a "Qualified Person") and have consented to the reference to their names herein.
+Bryan Atkinson, P.Geol, an executive of one of the three other junior resource companies which are contracted for shared services with UMS (see Shared Services Provider) is acting on an interim basis as a "Qualified Person" as defined in NI 43-101, who has agreed to assume responsibility for the overall Technical Information in this AIF including the summarization of any information taken from the above referenced 2022 Margarita Technical Report and 2022 Santa Cecilia Technical Report.
+The named individuals who supervised the preparation of the Technical Information contained in this AIF are qualified persons, as defined under NI 43-101 (each individually, a "Qualified Person").